andreirajkovic/navann/README.md

 `navann --vcf ~/example/Challenge_data.vcf --verbose --outpath /path/to/outfolder/Challenge_data.ann.vcf --all`

-Run the annotator script with only adding vaf to the format field:
+Run the annotator script, but output a csv with the fields of interest:

-`navann --vcf ~/example/Challenge_data.vcf --verbose --outpath /path/to/outfolder/Challenge_data.ann.vcf --vaf`
+`navann --vcf ~/example/Challenge_data.vcf --verbose --outpath /path/to/outfolder/Challenge_data.ann.vcf --all --simple_output /path/to/outfolder/Challenge_data.ann.csv`

 ## 1.7.
 Authors